Greginkansas/-openhab-openhab1wiki/Persistence.md

 The following strategies are already statically defined (and thus do not need to be listed here, but can be declared as a default):
 * everyChange: persist the state whenever its state has changed
 * everyUpdate: persist the state whenever its state has been updated, even if it did not change
 * restoreOnStartup:If the state is undefined at startup, the last persisted value is loaded and the item is initialized with this state.
-This is very handy for all "virtual" items that do not have any binding to real hardware, like "Presence" or similar.
+This is very handy for "virtual" items that do not have any binding to real hardware, like "Presence" or similar.

 **Items section**: This defines, which items should be persisted with which strategy.
 The syntax is:
 ```